G4vr0ch3/PyRATE/README.md

 # Pyrate documentation

+> :information_source: This software was developed as part of a bigger project.
+To read about it, please refer to my [USB Malware Cleaner Kiosk](https://github.com/G4vr0ch3/USB-Malware-Cleaner-Kiosk) repository.

+> :information_source: This software is a component of the Frontend.

+> :warning: This python software is intended for Linux OS powered terminals.
+It requires a few pieces of software to work that may not be indicated in this documentation.

 ## Installation

 The source of the software is hosted on github and should be cloned as follows: